manojkumar-jmp/explore-demo-project/README.md

  - Add a new book
  - Edit or delete a book

-### Tech Stack:
- - Backend: ASP.NET Core (Web API)
- - Frontend/UI: ASP.NET Core MVC or Razor Pages (or, optionally, Blazor or Angular/React if you prefer)
- - Testing: SpecFlow for BDD, xUnit for test execution, Selenium WebDriver for UI automation

 ## 1. Architecture Overview

 A simple ASP.NET MVC (.NET Framework 4.8) application for managing a library of books.
 This project demonstrates clean layered architecture, separation of concerns, dependency injection, and testability, suitable for BDD (SpecFlow), UI automation (Selenium), xUnit-based unit testing, and database unit testing with tSQLt.